 How does silver go from imploding stars to your silver bullion reserves?

 They formed and collided with Earth

-Newly Mined Silver Ore (over 80% of annual silver supply) + Old to be Recyeled Silver Scrap Supplies (less than 20% of annual silver supply)
+Newly Mined Silver Ore (over 80% of annual silver supply) + Old to be Recycled Silver Scrap Supplies (less than 20% of yearly silver supply)